-The authorized share capital of the Fund is \$11,000, which is divided into 100 common shares of par value of \$1 each and 10,900,000 non-voting redeemable preference shares (the "Shares"), issued in US Dollars and Euro with a par value of \$0.001 each.
-Redeemable preference shares are issued as Class A and Class A09 shares (collectively, the "Class A Shares") and Class B and Class B09 shares (collectively, the "Class B Shares").
-Effective February 2, 2009 Class A09 and Class B09 shares are offered for sale.
-Effective March 2, 2009, the existing Class A and Class B shares were closed for new subscriptions, except in situations where approved by the Board of Directors and the investment manager.
+The authorized share capital of the Fund is \$11,000, which is divided into 100 common shares of par value o \$1 each and 10,900,000 non-voting redeemable preference shares (the "Shares"), of par value of \$0.001 each Redeemable preference shares are issued as Class A and Class A09 shares (collectively, the "Class A Shares" and Class B and Class B09 shares (collectively, the "Class B Shares").
+Effective February 2, 2009 Class A0 and Class B09 shares are offered for sale.
+Effective March 2, 2009, the existing Class A and Class B share were closed for new subscriptions, except in situations where approved by the Board of Directors and th investment manager.

-The holder of the common shares is not entitled to receive dividends, may not redeem their holding and is only entitled to be repaid the par value of the common shares upon a winding-up or distribution of capital.
-The common shares are entitled to one vote per share at a general meeting.
-All the common shares are owned by the investment manager.
-The redeemable preference shares carry no preferential or pre-emptive rights upon the issue of new shares and have no voting rights at general meetings of the Fund.
+The holder of the common shares is not entitled to receive dividends, may not redeem their holding and is onl entitled to be repaid the par value of the common shares upon a winding-up or distribution of capital.
+Th common shares are entitled to one vote per share at a general meeting.
+All the common shares are owned b the investment manager.
+The redeemable preference shares carry no preferential or pre-emptive rights upo the issue of new shares and have no voting rights at general meetings of the Fund.

-Shares may be purchased and redeemed on a Dealing Day, which is generally the first business day of each calendar month.
-Shares may be purchased at the net asset value per share calculated at the immediately preceding Valuation Day, generally the last business day of the preceding month.
-Class A and Class B shareholders must provide redemption notice by at least the 20th day of the month prior to the Dealing Day, subject to certain restrictions as described in the Prospectus.
+Shares may be purchased and redeemed on a Dealing Day, which is generally the first business day of eac calendar month.
+Shares may be purchased at the net asset value per share calculated at the immediately